 The extra guard hairs (where most of the color is) allows for more intense colors in the fiber.
 That with the wooly undercoat offers what is considered the best halo effect on a garment.

-I've always been told that French Angoras naturally molt so the coat can be harvested by plucking.
-You couldn't prove that by my French line; I always have to shear them.
-This breed can produce up to 1 lb of wool per year.
+French angoras naturally molt so the coat can be harvested by plucking.
+This breed can produce up to one pound of wool per year.

 03 of 05

-According to the ARBA (American Rabbit Breeders Association), Satin Angoras were created through a cross between a French Angora and a Satin rabbit.
-At 6 ½ to 10 lbs, the coat has incredible shine thanks to the unique quality of the fiber scales.
+According to the ARBA, satin angoras were created through a cross between a French angora and a satin rabbit.
+At 6 1/2 to 10 pounds, the coat has incredible shine thanks to the unique quality of the fiber scales.

 04 of 05

-The largest of the angora breeds, the giant weighs in at least 9 1/2 to 10 lbs and are one of the highest fiber producers in the group (from 1-2 lbs of wool per year).
-While the Giant is of German decent the Giant and the German are, indeed, two separate breeds.
+The largest of the angora breeds, the giant weighs in at least 9 1/2 to 10 pounds and are one of the highest fiber producers in the group (from one to two pounds of wool per year).
+While the giant is of German descent, the giant and the German are two separate breeds.

 05 of 05

-They weigh from 7 lbs to 11 1/2 lbs and can produce an amazing 2 1/2 lbs to 4 1/2 lbs of wool per year!
-German Angoras resemble the English in that they have those irresistible facial furnishings (or tassels), albeit much less of them.
+They weigh from seven to 11 1/2 pounds and can produce an amazing 2 1/2 to 4 1/2 pounds of wool per year.
+German angoras resemble the English in that they have those irresistible facial furnishings (or tassels), albeit much less of them.